RaythaHQ/raytha/docfx_project/articles/templates_custom_funcs.md

 ### json

-If you want to "stringify" any of the objects that come out of the rendering engine, you can apply the `json` filter.
+"Stringify" any of the objects that come out of the rendering engine.
 This might be useful during development if you are looking to see what the attributes are on the objects so that you can pull them out.

-Usage:
+Example usage:

 ```
 {{ Target | json }}